SongjieXie/SongjieXie.github.io/_pages/about.md

 ---
 Hi,there!
 This is Songjie.

-I am currently a graduate student advised by Prof. [Youlong Wu](https://faculty.sist.shanghaitech.edu.cn/faculty/wyl/) at at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), where I also received my bachelor's degree in 2020.
+I am currently a graduate student advised by Prof. [Youlong Wu](https://faculty.sist.shanghaitech.edu.cn/faculty/wyl/) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), where I also received my bachelor's degree in 2020.

-My research interests lie in Information Theory and Machine Learning with a focus on Semmantic Communication, Represenation Learning and Variational Inference.
+My research interests lie in Information Theory and Machine Learning with a focus on Semantic Communication, Representation Learning and Variational Inference.

 # News